FalcoSuessgott/kubectl-vault-login/docs/mode-01.md

-# Creating a `Service Account Token` for an already existing `Service Account` with a pre-existing `Role` & `Rolebinding`
+# Create a ServiceAccount Token for a ServiceAccount with Role & RoleBinding
+!!! tip
-This guide will walk you through setting up `kind` and `Vault` and its Kubernetes Secret Engine to create a Service Account Token for an already existing Service Account linked to a Role & Rolebinding
+    This guide will walk you through setting up `kind` and `Vault` and its Kubernetes Secret Engine to create a Service Account Token for a pre-existing ServiceAccount with Role & RoleBinding

 ## Prerequisites
 You will need the following tools to be installed: